Impressions from the Seahawks’ 22-14 preseason-opening win vs. Denver Broncos

 Highly-hyped rookie receiver DK Metcalf got into the action early with an 8-yard reception on the first series of the game in front of Denver standout corner Chris Harris.

-But otherwise, it was a somewhat muted debut as Metcalf could not reel in his other three targets, including one deep pass in the end zone from Geno Smith that went just off his fingertips.
-The play left many wondering if a better throw — say, one Wilson might have made — could have turned it into a completion.
+But otherwise, it was a somewhat muted debut as Metcalf could not reel in his other three targets, including one deep pass in the end zone from Smith that went just off his fingertips, as well as another a little earlier down the right sideline.

+Carroll said what was more important than Metcalf’s numbers was that Metcalf had gotten separation in the first place to be in position to almost make big plays.

+“Just a hair from spectacular,” Carroll said of Metcalf’s night.
+“He’s made a couple of those catches before.
+He got a little clicked heels with the guy and almost got the first one and the second one was just off his fingertips.
+But you could see him — he got behind them just like we are hoping and he’s a big threat.”

 Metcalf finished the first half with the one catch for eight yards and watched the second half from the sidelines, getting the kind of treatment given to a player who is assured a substantial role this season.